stoneskin

 09 Python OOP

-Object Oriented programming (OOP) is a method of structuring a program by bundling related properties and behaviors into individual objects.
+Object-Oriented Programming (OOP) is a method of structuring a program by bundling related properties and behaviors into individual objects.

-9.1 4 principles of OOP
+9.1 4 Principles of OOP

 4 principles